Staff Scientist TEM, Sample Prep

 N002 Millennium Science Complex University Park, PA 16802

-This two-week course will emphasize TEM methods that can be applied to both life and materials sciences.
-Similar scientific challenges have evolved in both disciplines.
-As such, synergistic opportunities exist for researchers that choose to cross disciplinary boundaries and apply techniques initially developed in other fields.
-For example, low dose and cryo instrumentation developed for the life sciences can benefit non-biological beam sensitive samples such as polymers and weakly bonded materials.
-Similarly, spectroscopy, heavily used in materials science, can benefit some biological systems by providing key elemental information.
-Evolving in-situ techniques that allow samples to be analyzed in liquid or gas environments which more closely mimic native or application specific conditions are also of great interest to both communities.
+This course will emphasize TEM methods that can be applied to both life and materials sciences.
+Similar scientific challenges have evolved in both disciplines providing synergistic opportunities for researchers that choose to cross disciplinary boundaries and apply techniques initially developed in other fields.
+For example, low dose and cryo instrumentation developed for the life sciences can benefit samples consisting of polymers or other weakly bonded materials.
+Similarly, spectroscopy, heavily used in materials science, can benefit some biological systems by providing key elemental information including maps of distributions of carbon, sulfur, nitrogen, iron, etc within biological samples.
 These opportunities have been enabled by recent advances in instrumentation which include: high sensitivity direct electron detectors, automation of complex experiments, computational power to evaluate massive amounts of data, and aberration correctors, to name a few.

-Subject matter experts from Thermo Fisher Scientific and Penn State will be instructors for the course.
-Each morning will consist of topical lectures and each afternoon will be devoted to hands-on time and demonstrations.
-A full suite of electron microscopes including: the Spirit BioTwin, Tecnai, Talos, Titan, and Krios TEMs as well as the Helios and Scios 2 dualbeam FIBs (both equipped with cryo-transfer stages) will be used during this course.
-Topics include:
+Subject matter experts from Thermo Fisher Scientific and Penn State will be the primary instructors for the course, which will focus on providing practical knowledge for the topics listed below.
+The full course will be span over two weeks.
+Week 1 will consist of topical lectures and live demonstrations.
+Week 2 (optional) will provide hands-on instruction for students to practice the methods learned in Week 1 using Penn State’s microscopy facility.
+A full suite of electron microscopes including: a Tecnai, Talos, Titan, and Krios TEMs as well as the Helios and Scios 2 dualbeam FIBs (both equipped with cryo-transfer stages) will be used during the course.